mkenne11/nogotofail-pii/docs/create_tls_proxy_cert.md

 ### b.
 Creating the root key

-The root key is encrypted with AES 256-bit encryption and a strong password should be used.
+The root key is encrypted using AES 256-bit encryption and a strong password should be used.
 ```
 cd /root/ca
 openssl genrsa -aes256 -out private/ca.key.pem 4096